paritytech/polkadot-sdk/src/api/chainHead_unstable_follow.md

 The `initialized` event is always the first event to be sent back, and is only ever sent back once per subscription.

-`finalizedBlockRuntime` is present if and only if `runtimeUpdates`, the parameter to this function, is `true`.
+`finalizedBlockRuntime` is present if and only if `withRuntime`, the parameter to this function, is `true`.

 The format of `finalizedBlockRuntime` is described later down this page.